 I debated showing the MLR photos used on the listing, but decided against it and just show what it looked like the morning after we closed.
 To preface: these pictures were taken with my iPhone so the quality isn’t that great.
-And also taking photos of my brand new house was the last thing I wanted to do since I wanted to simply enjoy that brand new house, so it was really quite the rushed photo job.
+And also taking photos of my new build home was the last thing I wanted to do since I wanted to simply enjoy that brand new house, so it was really quite the rushed photo job.
 Sorry.
 I look back and wonder why I chose this angle or chose that spot to take the photo… but whatever!
 It’s done.
 And in hindsight maybe that will make all my “after” pictures way more impressive since these before are so bad.

 Anyhoo, let’s begin shall we?

 Sometimes I get confused in long picture-heavy blog posts whether the caption is talking about the photo before or after, so just to make things easy on you — I’m going to explain the room before I show the picture.

 First off, I completely forgot to get a picture of the entryway.
 It’s a two-story foyer that opens up to the upstairs landing, which you’ll see later.
 On your left french doors open to a small room, soon to be an office/study.
 In the office there is a window (not pictured) with a built-in bench underneath.
 We bought the best window blinds online learn more about Maverick Windows to get the best window services.
 If you want, you too can check out Southern Custom Shutters here!
-On the right are french doors that lead into the dining room where we will have an AC installed by a local service full with experts just like www.newcastleairconditioning.co.uk.
+On the right are French doors that lead into the dining room where we will have an AC installed by a local service full with experts just like www.newcastleairconditioning.co.uk.
 Ah, think of all the blog posts to be written in this room.